fukephp/followmovies/README.md

 -  `COMPOSE_PROJECT_NAME=followmovies` (or whatever name)
 -  `DATA_PATH_HOST=~/.followmovies/data` (needs to be same path name as project name)

+### Compose docker container

+To install fresh workspace and build container in `docker` folder use command `docker-compose up -d nginx mysql phpmyadmin`.
+When build is finished try to enter bash command

+### Bash command

+When container is build in `docker` folder type command `docker-compose exec workspace bash`

 ### Nginx setup

 In `docker/nginx/sites` use command copy file
 `cp laravel.conf.example followmovies.conf`

+In `followmovies.conf` changes are:
+- Change server name `server_name followmovies.test;`
-In `followmovies.conf` server_name change `server_name followmovies.test;` and register virtual host domain use command `sudo nano /etc/hosts` and below of file add server_name `127.0.0.1 followmovies.test`
+- Remove directory laravel and root will be like this `root /var/www/public;` and register virtual host domain use command `sudo nano /etc/hosts` and below of file add server_name `127.0.0.1 followmovies.test`

-Now we can procced compose docker container.

-### Compose docker container

-To install fresh workspace and build container in `docker` folder use command `docker-compose up -d nginx mysql phpmyadmin`

-### Bash command

-When container is build in `docker` folder type command `docker-compose exec workspace bash`
+After changes are done restart docker container nginx.
+First check nginx container name it will be mostly named container-name-nginx-1.

+    docker-compose container-name-nginx-1 restart

 ### Laravel Application setup, database setup, migration, and seeds

-When workspace bash is executed in `/var/www` type command `composer install` so vendor is avaliable for this laravel project all packages will be installed.
+When workspace bash(`docker-compose exec workspace bash`) is executed in `/var/www` type command `composer install` so vendor is avaliable for this laravel project all packages will be installed.

 Then in root project type command copy: